bobby-valenzuela/Dev-Environment/README.md

 `:e ~/.vimrc` - edit a file by name (short for `:edit`).
 `:e` - reload current buffer from disk
 `:e!` - Remove all unsaved changes
+`:vert ba` - edit all buffers as vertical windows
+`:tab ba` - edit all buffers as tabs

  <br />